• Home

 “Beginning in the first quarter of fiscal 2027, we will include stock-based compensation expense in our non-GAAP financial measures,” chief financial officer Colette Kress noted in her prepared commentary.
 “Stock-based compensation is a foundational component of our compensation program to attract and retain world-class talent.”

-It may sound like a bit of financial minutiae but it’s actually a notable move.
+It may sound like a bit of financial minutiae, but it’s actually a notable move.
 Like a lot of tech companies, Nvidia has historically left stock-based compensation out of what are called the “adjusted” financial figures it publishes along with its official GAAP results.
 Those adjusted figures—particularly a company’s earnings-per-share number—are known as non-GAAP figures, and they are typically the ones Wall Street uses to assess performance and set targets for the next quarter.

 Critics, including Warren Buffett, have long argued that leaving out stock-based compensation, while perfectly legal, understates a company’s true cost of paying employees and inflates profitability.
-But many companies insist they’re giving investors a more accurate snapshot of the business’ core performance by removing the expense: Stock-based pay isn’t cash, the logic goes, and it can be difficult for outside analysts to properly estimate the total each quarter in their valuation models.
+But many companies insist they’re giving investors a more accurate snapshot of the business’s core performance by removing the expense: Stock-based pay isn’t cash, the logic goes, and it can be difficult for outside analysts to properly estimate the total each quarter in their valuation models.

 What’s clear is that the same company’s financial results can look different depending on how stock-based compensation is accounted for—sometimes even turning a bottom-line loss into an “adjusted profit.”
-Consider software maker Asana, which recently posted a net loss of $32.2 million in its fourth quarter, but announced “non-GAAP net income” of $19.9 million by removing the costs of stock compensation, payroll tax on employee stock transactions, and other items.
+Consider software maker Asana, which recently posted a net loss of $32.2 million in its fourth quarter, but announced “non-GAAP net income” of $19.9 million by removing the cost of stock compensation, payroll tax on employee stock transactions, and other items.

 For $4.4 trillion Nvidia, the world’s most valuable company, hiring plus hefty pay increases and equity gains are driving up the cost of stock-based compensation.
 Not to mention, there is quite a bit of competition out there for AI-related talent, which has made the hiring landscape incredibly competitive.
 The price tag for Nvidia’s stock-based comp rose from roughly $4.7 billion in fiscal 2025 to $6.4 billion in fiscal 2026, a 35% jump.
 Meanwhile, the stock price has risen dramatically, up 60% over the past year alone, although it took a small tumble following its latest earnings release last week.